Investigations

 Authority and Jurisdiction

-The Commission has delegated to the Director of OI the authority to take the necessary steps to accomplish the OI mission, as described in Title 10 of the Code of Federal Regulations (CFR), Part 1, Section 1.36 (1998).
-See Section 161(c) of the Atomic Energy Act of 1954, as amended (42 U.S.C.
+The OI investigative authority is derived from Title 10 of the Code of Federal Regulations (CFR), Part 1, Section 1.36 (1998); Section 161(c) of the Atomic Energy Act of 1954, as amended (42 U.S.C.
 2201 (c)); and Section 206 of the Energy Reorganization Act of 1974 (42 U.S.C.
 5846).
-OI investigative jurisdiction extends to the investigation of alleged wrongdoing by licensees, certificate holders, permittees, or applicants, by contractors, subcontractors, and vendors of such entities, and/or by management, supervisory, and other employed personnel of such entities who may have committed violations of the Atomic Energy Act, the Energy Reorganization Act, and rules, orders, and license conditions issued by the Commission thereunder.
+The OI investigative jurisdiction includes the investigation of alleged wrongdoing by licensees, certificate holders, permittees, or applicants, by contractors, subcontractors, and vendors of such entities, and/or by management, supervisory, and other employed personnel of such entities who may have committed violations of the Atomic Energy Act, the Energy Reorganization Act, and rules, orders, and license conditions issued by the Commission.

 Annual Report